-More seasoned chefs may find the set too small if they are used to making large batches of homemade baby food at once.
+Some seasoned chefs may find the set too small if they are used to making large batches of homemade baby food at once.
 The containers will fill up pretty quickly, so you may want to look for either a larger container or a set with more jars.

 - Multiple sized containers.

-- Measurements on container.
+- Measurements on the container.

-- Includes erasable marker.
+- Includes an erasable marker.

-- May crack when defrosting from freezer.
+- May crack when defrosting from the freezer.

 - Marker can be hard to wipe off.